drewagislason/flydoc/docs/flydoc_user_guide.md

 A command-line tool for creating source code documentation HTML from commented source code.

-All doc comments are treated like markdown.
-Like markdown, flydoc itself is minimalist.
-It creates static HTML web pages that can then be hosted anywhere. or it can create a combined markdown file that can be easily turned into a .pdf by other tools.

-flydoc encourages a single source of truth: that is, the comments and examples in your source code are also the developer documentation for functions and methods.
-Lengthy API documentation, tutorials and examples with graphics can go into markdown files that become part of the same documentation and become part of your git check-in process.

-flydoc is mobile first, that is, the HTML output looks great on a smart phone, tablet or desktop.
-The HTML colors and images can be customized per project.

 ## 1 - Features

 * Create developer API documentation from commented source code
 * All comments treated as markdown for rich display in HTML
-* Works with with most coding languages, C/C++, Java, Python, Rust, Javascript, etc...
+* Works with with most coding languages, C/C++, Java, Python, Go, Rust, Javascript, etc...
 * Supports all Unicode symbols, emoji and languages by using UTF-8 as encoding
 * Control what is documented and what is not included (public APIs vs private functions/methods)
 * Mobile first: HTML looks great on a phone, tablet or desktop